Frequently Asked Questions - Tax

 Trade or Business

 The term “trade or business” generally includes any activity carried on for the production of income from selling goods or performing services.
 A trade or business activity is one in which a profit is expected to be made.
-However, when an activity that is carried on for a profit incurs a loss, no part of the trade or business is excluded from the for profit classification merely because its current operations does not result in a profit in a particular year.
-In addition, an activity does not lose its identity as a trade or business when it is carried on within a larger complex of other endeavors which may be related to the exempt purposes of the University.
+However, when an activity that is carried on for a profit incurs a loss, no part of the trade or business is excluded from the for-profit classification merely because its current operations do not result in a profit in a particular year.
+In addition, an activity does not lose its identity as a trade or business when it is carried on within a larger complex of other endeavors which may be related to the exempt purposes of the university.

 Regularly Carried On

 The trade or business must also be considered “regularly carried on“.
-This test considers the frequency, continuity of operations and the manner in which the activities are conducted.
+This test considers the frequency, continuity of operations, and the manner in which the activities are conducted.
 Comparisons of the university activity must be made with similar commercial activities to arrive at a determination whether the activity may be taxable.

 Not Substantially Related to Exempt Purposes

-A regularly conducted trade or business is subject to tax if it is also not substantially related to the exercise or performance of the exempt functions of the University.
-The University’s need for the income from the activity to further its exempt activities does not change the taxable nature of the income produced from the unrelated activity.
+A regularly conducted trade or business is subject to tax if it is also not substantially related to the exercise or performance of the exempt functions of the university.
+The university’s need for the income from the activity to further its exempt activities does not change the taxable nature of the income produced from the unrelated activity.

 2. What types of activities are generally INCLUDED in unrelated business income taxes (UBIT)?

 Unrelated business income can be generated from a large variety of university activities.
-As a general rule, providing goods or services to the public (alumni is included in this category) is considered a taxable activity.
+As a general rule, providing goods or services to the public (alumni are included in this category) is considered a taxable activity.
 Other examples of activities that would most likely generate UBIT are:

-- Most forms of advertising that generate revenue for the University
+- Most forms of advertising that generate revenue for the university

 - Rental or sales of mailing lists